Saudi foreign minister makes first official trip to Lebanon in a decade after years of strained ties

 Lebanon this month elected its first president in over two years and appointed a new prime minister.
 The ascension of both army chief General Joseph Aoun as president, as well as diplomat and former head of the International Criminal Court Nawaf Salam as prime minister-elect, are both seen as major blows to the Hezbollah group.

+"We have great confidence in His Excellency the president, and the prime minister designate's ability to work on the necessary reforms to build safety, stability and a united Lebanon,” the prince said after his meeting with Aoun.

+The Saudi foreign minister also reiterated Riyadh's support for the U.S.-brokered ceasefire agreement that ended the war between Israel and Hezbollah, calling for the “complete withdrawal of the Israeli occupation forces from Lebanese territory."

-Bin Farhan is set to meet President Joseph Aoun, Parliament Speaker Nabih Berri, and outgoing caretaker Prime Minister Najib Mikati.
+He is also scheduled to meet parliamentary Speaker Nabih Berri, and outgoing caretaker Prime Minister Najib Mikati.

-Saudi Arabia and other Gulf countries have been concerned about Iran-backed Hezbollah and allies' rising influence in government, and eventually led to a diplomatic crisis in 2021.
-Riyadh had been critical of Lebanese authorities' failure to combat drug smuggling from the tiny country into the kingdom, and eventually imposed punitive measures following televised remarks of Lebanon's information minister where he criticized Riyadh's war in Yemen against the Houthis.
+Saudi Arabia and other Gulf countries have been concerned about Iran-backed Hezbollah and its allies' rising influence in the government, and the situation eventually led to a diplomatic crisis in 2021.
+Riyadh had been critical of Lebanese authorities' failure to combat drug smuggling from Lebanon into Saudi Arabia, and eventually imposed punitive measures following televised remarks of Lebanon's information minister where he criticized Riyadh's war in Yemen against the Houthis.